LesFacilitateurs/tutorials/02-software-defined-networking/README.md

 During this tutorial, we will learn few things like:
 - Linux Virtual Networking Devices
 - Virtual Network Infrastructure
-- OpenFlow & Mininet network emulator
-- A taste of ODL SDN controller
+- Testing a Simple SDN Infrastructure

 > In the following, you will see `Discover` if you should play around
 > and see the documentation or test.
 You will see `Action` if you should